 Clifford Hurst, Associate Professor (Management)

-Dax Jacobson, Associate Dean, Assistant Professor (Management)
+Dax Jacobson, Interim Dean, Assistant Professor (Management)

 Brian Jorgensen, Associate Professor (Marketing)